treblenaX/INFO314-XMLRPC/README.md

 A basic scaffolded HTTP server (using the SparkJava project) is provided for you in the JavaServer directory.
 You are free to use this, or you can use a different project if you choose.
 Whatever you use, your HTTP endpoint must:

-* listen on port 8080
+* DONE - listen on port 8080
-* return a 404 for any URL other than "/RPC"
+* DONE - return a 404 for any URL other than "/RPC"
-* return a 405 (Method Not Supported) for any operation other than POST
+* DONE - return a 405 (Method Not Supported) for any operation other than POST
-* the Host must reflect the hostname it is running on
+* DONE - the Host must reflect the hostname it is running on

 Your XML-RPC endpoint must support five method names: